happykit/auth-email/README.md

 ```

 We are now prechecking the authenticated user on the server and passing that information down to the client.
 This allows us to get rid off the loading state.
 And more importantly, this gives us full access to the currently authenticated user inside `getServerSideProps`.
 We can prefetch any data we like based on that user and return it to as a prop.
 No more loading spinners!

+The `getServerSideAuth` function is fast as it doesn't need to make a database query.
+It mainly decodes the JSON Web Token which gets passed to the server as a cookie.

 > This package itself is mostly ready, however the documentation and the HappyKit website are still being built.